-Table 3.4 UK fuel split by vehicle type on minor roads 2005 - 17 01
+Table 3.4 UK fuel split by vehicle type on minor roads 2006 ----------- ---

 Vehicle Fuel type % of fleet

-Cars Diesel 18.5
+Cars Diesel 19.3

-Cars Petrol 81.5
+Cars Petrol 80.7

-LGVs Diesel 90.1
+LGVs Diesel 90.6

-LGVs Petrol 9.9
+LGVs Petrol 9.4

-Each road link has been assigned an area type using the DfT definitions of urban area types shown in Table 3.5 below.
-Vehicle speeds have then been assigned to different road types (built up and nonbuilt up A roads and motorways) within each area type based on information provided by DfT which is described in the Greenhouse Gas Inventory report for 2003 (Baggott et al 2005).
+Each major road link has been allocated to a geographical area type using the DfT definitions of urban area types shown in Table 3.5 below.
+Vehicle speeds have then been assigned to different road types (built up and non-built up A roads and motorways) within each area type based on information provided by DfT which is described in the Greenhouse Gas Inventory report for 2006 (Choudrie et al, 2008).

-Vehicle kilometers of travel (VKM) by each vehicle type were calculated from the traffic flow rates, fuel splits and the lengths of each road type.
-VKM numbers are then multiplied by fuel consumption or emission factors taking into account the speed on the road of concern.
-These calculations were performed for each link in the road network resulting in maps of fuel use by fuel type and emissions by pollutant aggregated to 1km resolution across the UK.
+Vehicle kilometres of travel (VKM) by each vehicle type were calculated from the traffic flow rates, fuel splits and the lengths of each road type.
+VKM data are then multiplied by fuel consumption or emission factors taking into account the speed on the road of concern.
+These calculations were performed for each major road link in the road network resulting in maps of fuel use by fuel type and emissions by pollutant aggregated to 1km resolution across the UK.

-For 2005 it was assumed that the spatial pattern of UK vehicle kilometres (VKMs) on minor roads was the same as that modelled for 2003.
-Total 2005 VKM totals for GB (DfT 2006a) and Northern Ireland (Roads Service 2006) were distributed across this pattern to generate revised minor road km maps for 2004.
+For 2006, it was assumed that the spatial pattern of UK vehicle kilometres (VKMs) on minor roads was the same as that modelled for 2003.
+Total 2006 VKM totals for GB (DfT 2007) and Northern Ireland (Roads Service, 2007) were distributed across this pattern to generate revised minor road km maps for 2006.

-Area Type ID Description Population
+Description Population

-1 Central London N/A
+Central London N/A

-2 Inner London N/A
+Inner London N/A

-3 Outer London N/A
+Outer London N/A

-4 Inner Conurbations N/A
+Inner Conurbations N/A

-5 Outer Conurbations N/A
+Outer Conurbations N/A

-6 Urban Big > 250,000
+Urban Big > 250,000

-7 Urban Large >100,000
+Urban Large >100,000

-8 Urban Medium > 25,000
+Urban Medium > 25,000

-9 Urban Small > 10,000
+Urban Small > 10,000

-10 Rural N/A
+Rural N/A

+Central London Inner London Outer London Inner Conurbations Outer Conurbations Urban Big Urban Large Urban Medium Urban Small